artemis-technica/lib.persistence-scala/README.md

 ##### PostgreSQL

-The generalized steps to interface with a PostgreSQL DB is:
+The generalized steps to interface with a PostgreSQL DB are:
 1. Describe the tables available in the database using Slick.
 ```scala
 // Describing the user table